Carbon budgets are a way of expressing the remaining carbon dioxide that can be emitted before we reach a certain level of warming.

 Coming up with a neat figure about how much more carbon we can emit sounds great – but, we should know that the models and calculations used for these estimations are far from perfect.

-If anything, they should be viewed as a very, very rough estimate only.
+If anything, they should be viewed as a very, very rough estimate only, or as a starting point for discussion.

 There are still gaps and uncertainties in the data we base the calculations on, and the models we use to forecast future emission and warming scenarios.